kennyjohnson78/Storytelling/README.md

 * **Front End** : Run `npm run prod` to build the project.
 The build artifacts will be stored in the `server/public/` directory.
 Use the `--prod` flag for a production build and `--bh` for base href in the `index.html`.

 * **API** :  Run `npm run gulp` for back end server .
 The application is up on `http://localhost:3000/`.

+## Running the tests
+  To run the unit tests, you need to run npm run test, angular-cli is used to run tests.

 ## Contributing
 We welcome pull requests from the community!